Güigüe Abbey: Early Days in Caracas

-Like the Missionary Benedictines' Newton Abbey and Christ the King Priory, the original monastic community in Caracas was established at the behest of Archabbot Norbert Weber in the wake of World War I. The Congregation had learned the dangers of having all of its resources concentrated in Germany.
+Like the Missionary Benedictines' St. Paul's Abbey and Christ the King Priory, the original monastic community in Caracas was established at the behest of Archabbot Norbert Weber in the wake of World War I. The Congregation had learned the dangers of having all of its resources concentrated in Germany.
 If another crisis were to occur, the survival of the missions required that personnel be spread around the world.
 With this in mind, Archabbot Weber took over a boys' boarding school in Caracas, Venezuela.
-The site was also the location of a shrine to St Joseph, devotion to which the new residents continued to foster.
+The site was also the location of a shrine to Saint Joseph, devotion to which the new residents continued to foster.
 The first Missionary Benedictines arrived from Germany on April 2, 1923.
 Among the group were some with mission experience in Africa, and others who had worked at an attempted monastic foundation in Argentina.

 The monks continued to maintain the school, but added technical training to the boys' academic regimen.
 The many visitors to the shrine of San José del Avila allowed the Benedictines to exercise their charism of hospitality.
 The shrine inspired the creation of the "Pia Union de San José del Avila", whose members supported the activities of the Missionary Benedictines.
 This was a great advantage in the days monastery's early days, when efforts were concentrated at procuring funds for the Congregation's missions.

 In its initial stages, the monastery depended entirely on expatriate German vocations.
 This source was interrupted by World War II, during which the Congregation's German monasteries were forcibly shut down by the Nazi regime.
 Thus, the Venezuelan monastery needed to cultivate local vocations in order to stay alive.
 However, the culturally German character of the abbey made it difficult to entice Venezuelans to join.
 An effort to cater to local vocations led the community to gather several monks from monasteries in Spain.
 The drought of local vocations continued, until the monks opened a house in Bogotá, Colombia in 1961.